 ii) The Northampton loop line unlikely to have the capacity for additional freight when DIRFT 3 is running at capacity.
 Rail Central’s claim that both the Northampton loop and the WCML lines will be available are unfounded as WCML is highly unlikely to accommodate slower freight trains throughout the day.

-Road congestion will worsen rather than improve with the terminal being a mostly road based logistics park (over half the site cannot be served by rail due to its bisection by the Northampton to Towcester Road)
+Road congestion will worsen rather than improve with the terminal being a mostly road based logistics park (over half the site cannot be served by rail due to its bisection by the Northampton to Towcester Road).
+Rail Central would result in in excess of 20,000 additional vehicle movements a day on the A43 and surrounding roads.
+This would be in addition to the 16,500 extra daily vehicle movements that would result from Northampton Gateway.
+Both would be operating 24 hours a day.
+To put this into context, over 16,000 vehicles currently use the A508 every day.

 The impact of this scheme on the local villages and their communities will be both huge and permanent and no amount of mitigation can change this.
 The activities of rail freight interchanges produce air, light and noise pollution, the effects of which CANNOT be adequately mitigated especially with two villages in such close proximity